 If the crime is going to Court, (and the offender pleads guilty) you could be asked if you would like to take part before the sentencing hearing.
 There will be no impact on the sentence, but it does give a further chance to have your voice heard in the court.

-County Durham offers an almost unique opportunity within Durham Crown Court, as well as Peterlee and Newton Aycliffe Magistrates Courts, called ‘pre-sentence restorative justice’.
-The aim of this opportunity allows a victim to have greater direct involvement in the criminal justice process, giving them a stronger voice and presence within their case.
+The Restorative Hub offers an almost unique opportunity within Durham Crown Court, as well as Peterlee and Newton Aycliffe Magistrates Courts, called ‘pre-sentence restorative justice’.

 Restorative Justice challenges this.